Working with Tailwind

 Complete configuration

 That's it!
-Now that we've been through the entire Tailwing configuration file, you should have a solid understanding of what's happening in there, how to make changes to adapt it to your context and to get the most out of it.
-Here is the complete configuration that we've been through:
+Now that we've been through the entire Tailwind configuration file, you should have a solid understanding of what's happening in there, how to make changes to adapt it to your context and to get the most out of it.
+Here a complete configuration example:

 const colors = require('tailwindcss/colors')